akvo/rag-doll/readme.md

 the live chat data and pushes that into the vector database as additional reference.

-The archivist listens on Mosquitto for chat messages.
+The archivist listens on the message queue for chat messages.

 ## Ollama LLM Runtime